EynardM/PFE_OPTIM/README.md

     - **HQD - HQE - HDE - HQDE:** These are heuristics combining the methods above.
     - **Random**: Chooses a random method among all the above ones to get the next tank.

-Then we have the implementation of those different functions in the **`run.py`**, where the objective is to create a journey:
+Then we have the implementation of those different functions in the **`run.py`**, where the objective is to create an entire journey:
 - **run_slot**: Creates a feasible cycle for one time slot within a journey.
 It utilizes various functions from **`helpers.py`** because the cycle needs to respect constraints.
 - **run**: In this function, a complete journey is created by using `run_slot` several times, generating different cycles with a good combination.

 ## Optimization

 ## Results/Main
 ## Front